Leesmike/Piata/README.md

 ## Are we pu(ni)shing [?!]
 ### No, i'm stupid >_<

-_At least markup is working, right?_
+_At least syntax is working, right?_

 **Here is some nice pic for motivation**
 ![nice pic for my motivation](https://github.com/Leesmike/Piata/blob/main/Phantasy.Star.Series.full.jpg)